Customizing your ERP implementation

 Once the customization door is opened, how it is accomplished is the next most important control.
 If care is taken to extract standardized ERP data, manipulate it outside the system with a customization routine, and reinsert the modified but standard ERP data back into the system, customizations can be managed with a minimum of risk.
 On the opposite end of the spectrum, if you allow a problem to be resolved by going in and tinkering with the ERP source code, you are creating a time bomb which has a one hundred per cent certainty of blowing up in the future.

-Your ERP implementation project plan should contain explicit controls on customization, developed with your working partners from IT.
+Your ERP implementation project plan should contain explicit controls on customization, developed with the IT members of your ERP project team.
 The controls should set firm boundaries on what type of customization can be done, on who is allowed to request customization, who is allowed to approve customization, and who is allowed to write customization.
 These controls are not an exercise in micro-management; they are an acknowledgement that you have a responsibility to keep your ERP system as standard as possible.
 Many of the promised financial benefits from ERP cascade from standardized software, and unrestrained customization transforms those benefits into liabilities.

 As an ERP project manager, executive sponsor, or IT director, this arena requires you to use consistent and intelligent judgment.
 The paradox you have to wrestle with is that every individual customization will have a compelling benefit, but if you allow unlimited customizations, all of those benefits sum to a disaster, as you will be stuck with an ERP system that cannot be upgraded.
 On the other hand, you will find some out-of-the-box ERP solutions which are so poor compared to what they should be that insisting on using them “as-is” will cost you dearly in confidence and credibility.